-Low level laser therapy is a well recognised treatment option for hair loss.
+Low level laser therapy is a well recognised option for treating hair loss.
 Only recently, within the past decade has laser light phototherapy gained acceptance in treating hair loss.
 Previously there were skeptics in the medical community who have since been swayed by the evidence from clinical trials.
 These include the most reputable doctors in the field of hair restoration and hair transplant surgery including world renowned doctors in the field of hair loss.

 Lasers are not a new technology.
-In fact, laser light treatments have been used for decades in different industries ranging from dermatology to physical therapy.
+In fact, laser light devices have been used for decades in different industries ranging from dermatology to physical therapy.
 Lasers are widely used in medicine and also throughout a variety of industries, in a multitude of varying capacities.
 The laser energy used to stimulate hair growth is visible in the red light spectrum.
 The laser light used in promoting hair growth is defined as low level laser therapy (LLLT).

 Low Level Laser Therapy at Work

 When laser light therapy is applied to a targeted area - in this case the scalp, it has been found to increase blood flow to wherever it is being applied.
 The specific wavelength of light used in low level laser therapy (630 to 670 nm) stimulates the mitochondria (the energy centers of our cells), resulting in cells that become much more active.
 When this happens, the cells metabolise faster resulting in more blood flow.
 More blood flow means that more oxygen, platelets, and other healing properties that our bodies naturally produce get applied to help the affected area.
 The end result is a healthier scalp and more often than not, thicker, healthier new hair growth.

 Who Can Benefit from Laser Therapy